Adam Richie-Halford

 Director of Technology & Innovation — Stanford University — ROAR / Graduate School of Education

-- Built the engineering org from one to six and scaled ROAR from a research prototype to a platform serving 309 K-12 districts, 2,708 schools, and 160K+ students with 873K+ assessment runs to date.
+- Built the engineering organization from one to six and scaled ROAR from a research prototype to a platform serving 309 K-12 districts, 2,708 schools, and 160K+ students with 873K+ assessment runs to date.

-- Run the technology budget and the vendor stack; partner directly with Product, research PIs, and district stakeholders to translate ambiguous organizational priorities into shippable scope.
+- Run the technology budget and the vendor stack.
+Partner directly with Product, research PIs, and district stakeholders to translate ambiguous organizational priorities into shippable scope.

 Postdoctoral Scholar & Software Engineer — ROAR — Stanford University — Developmental-Behavioral Pediatrics